zhixuan-lin/LM-RL-finetune/README.md

 This projects improves the KL penalty optimization in RL finetuning of language model by 1) using a gradient estimator that computes the KL penlty term in the PPO proxy objective analytically and 2) using analytic KL divergence in the definition of the KL-augmented reward.

 This repository is a fork of [RL4LMs](https://github.com/allenai/RL4LMs).
+Our main implementaion is located at https://github.com/zhixuan-lin/LM-RL-finetune/tree/main/rl4lms/algorithms/ppo_kl.

 ## Dependency